INRIM/runtask/doc/intro.rst

 The tasks controlled by RunTask are thread safe with respect to each other.
 Since, RunTask is instantiated by a main program, the controlled tasks are NOT thread safe with respect to the main program.

+At present, *RunTask* has a static design: all task must be registered at program beginning and cannot be changed during execution.

 Threads in python can be run only serially, so they do not benefit from multiprocessor architectures.